 As it states on the CDC website: “Getting a flu vaccine is more important than ever during 2020-2021 to protect yourself, your family and your community from flu.
-A flu vaccine this season can also help reduce the burden on our healthcare organization responding to the COVID-19 pandemic and save medical resources for care of COVID-19 patients.
+A flu vaccine this season can also help reduce the burden on our healthcare organization responding to the COVID-19 pandemic and save medical resources for the care of COVID-19 patients.
 September and October are good times to get a flu vaccine.”

 Many insurance providers offer flu shots at a discounted rate or at no cost.
-It doesn’t cost much or take much time to protect yourself and those around you, and you can be sure that you’re as prepared as possible to maintain good health this flu season.
+It doesn’t cost much or takes much time to protect yourself and those around you, and you can be sure that you’re as prepared as possible to maintain good health this flu season.
 Stay safe, wash your hands and get your flu shot.

 Protocols and Plans at CESLC During Flu Season

 CESLC is committed to providing complete confidence and peace of mind.
 L.I.F.E.
-Solutions is our exclusive program designed to keep those we serve safe, healthy and engaged.
+Solutions is our exclusive program designed to keep those we serve safe, healthy, and engaged.

 L stands for lifestyle transition, which begins on the first day our new residents move in.
-We provide a welcome gift of a mask, hand sanitizer and touch tool; deep, advanced cleaning of the apartment; require a negative COVID-19 test and a 14-day quarantine; as well a robust transition and engagement process.
+We provide a welcome gift of a mask, hand sanitizer, and touch tool; deep, advanced cleaning of the apartment; require a negative COVID-19 test and a 14-day quarantine; as well a robust transition and engagement process.

 I stands for infection control.
 CESLC is adhering to rigorous sanitation protocols and monitoring everyone who comes into the community.
 We will provide flu shots for all our residents and team members, and are hosting flu clinics at all our housing residences throughout October so everyone can quickly and easily get vaccinated.

 F stands for fresh and clean.
-CESLC is sanitizing every inch of our community, frequently disinfecting high-touch areas and dedicating specific team members to health and sanitization.
+CESLC is sanitizing every inch of our community, frequently disinfecting high-touch areas, and dedicating specific team members to health and sanitization.
 Our residences are supplied with fresh air, not recycled.

 E stands for engagement every day.
 We are first and foremost a community, and keeping those social connections are incredibly important to all of us.
-While safety and social distancing is important, it’s also important to have times together to laugh, converse and engage in favorite hobbies and pastimes.
+While safety and social distancing are important, it’s also important to have times together to laugh, converse and engage in favorite hobbies and pastimes.